Providing our students with the critical skills and knowledge to be successful while at BU and beyond.

 The BU Hub

-CAS requires all students to complete the the BU Hub requirement, Boston University’s general education program, which establishes a common educational experience for all BU undergraduates.
+CAS requires all students to complete the BU Hub requirement, Boston University’s general education program, which establishes a common educational experience for all BU undergraduates.
 It offers them the opportunity to develop the knowledge, skills, and habits of mind that will enable them to be lifelong learners and leaders in a rapidly evolving, interconnected, and globalized world.

 The Hub fosters intellectual exploration by encouraging students to take courses in schools and colleges across the University.
 Hub courses can fulfill both Hub and major requirements, and are interwoven throughout a student’s undergraduate education.